 CDS 450 Clinical Experience in Communication Disorders (6) Experience in working with individuals that exhibit speech and/or language disorders to achieve more effective communication skills.
 Provide therapy under the supervision of a certified speech/language pathologist at facilities in the surrounding area.
 Every semester.
-Prerequisites: CDS 250, CDS 340, CDS 350, CDS 360 and CDS 370.
-All major course work must be completed with the grade of B or better.
+Prerequisites: CDS 250, CDS

+340, CDS 350, CDS 360 and CDS 370.
+Communication Disorders majors must have an overall GPA and major GPA of 3.0 to enroll in CDS 450.